CHRIST THE DELIVERER: SEVEN (EXCERPT OF BEHOLD MY SERVANT!)

-Behold, the Lord God will come with strong hand, and his arm shall rule for him: behold, his reward is with him, and his work before him.
+Behold, the Lord GOD shall come with a strong hand, and His arm shall rule for Him; Behold, His reward is with Him, and His work before Him.
 (Isaiah 40:10)

 The Servant of the Lord rules the creation under God Almighty.
 The Servant of the Lord is Christ, the Son of God.
 We also, being members of the Body of Christ, are integral parts of the Servant of the Lord.
 We share in His inheritance because we are one with Him, having been created from His body and blood and having His Spirit abiding in us.
 We are the fullness of Christ who is destined to fill the heavens and the earth (Ephesians 1:22,23).

 This people I have formed for Myself; they shall declare My praise.
 (Isaiah 43:21)